lastguru-net/emp/content/posts/2025/getting-started.md

      - Includes a title, date, and optional image.
 Additional properties like location, author, and tags can be added.
      - Below each post, share buttons and navigation buttons for newer/older posts are available.
    - **Page**: Special content like "About Us."
 Pages are not listed among blog posts and do not include dates, post properties, or navigation buttons.
 They are typically linked directly in the main menu or from other posts or pages.
-4. **Footer**: Optional footer with copyright information and privacy policy link.
+4. **Footer**: Optional footer with copyright information, privacy policy link and "Powered by" link.

 ## File Structure